 Now, just take the appearances of Jesus Christ, in the way I have hinted.
 He will appear at the last in electing grace; he will appear in abundant mercy; he will appear in resurrection glory; he will appear in the kingdom's possession; he will appear as having substantiated what is there said, being "kept by the power of God, through faith, unto salvation;" he will appear in all these relations, which I need not now stop to prove.
-So that, if you can stand the test of these truths, and if these sweet truths do unite your soul to God, and, so far from their inspiring you with enmity and rebellion, they inspire the soul with sweet affection to God; if you are prepared to bear a testimony that you are that sin-smitten, law-smitten, Satan-smitten, depraved, ruined, helpless, poor worm of the earth, that if you are not saved in this way, you can be saved in none other, then all this downward experience will endear the truth, so that when Christ shall appear, then your religion will be found unto praise, and he will say, "Well done, you good and faithful servant; you have been faithful over a few things, I will make you ruler over many things: enter you into the joy of your lord."
-And it will be found unto honor because you have honorably held fast the truth, and not compromised it, nor altered it, nor corrupted it, but held it fast, just as you have received it, from the Lord.
+So that, if you can stand the test of these truths, and if these sweet truths do unite your soul to God, and, so far from their inspiring you with enmity and rebellion, they inspire the soul with sweet affection to God; if you are prepared to bear a testimony that you are that sin-smitten, law-smitten, Satan-smitten, depraved, ruined, helpless, poor worm of the earth-that if you are not saved in this way, you can be saved in none oth r-then all this downward experience will endear the truth, so that when Christ shall appear, then your religion will be found unto praise, and he will say, "Well done, thou good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord."
+And it will be found unto honour, because you have honourably held fast the truth, and not compromised it, nor altered it, nor convented it but held it for the Lord. corrupted it, but held it fast, just as you have received it, from the Lord.
 And it will be found unto glory.
-Glory there means two things, victory, and the possession of eternal glory.
-And so, if my soul be one with these blessed truths, then I am pure gold, then I shall come forth as gold.
+Glory there means two things-victory, and the possession of eternal glory.
+And so, if my soul be one with these blessed truths, then I am pure gold-then I shall come forth as gold.
 If I come forth as gold, it must be by Jesus Christ, after the order I have stated, being made all and in all.
-This, I think, is one thing fairly implied in the cherubim's of glory.
+This, I think, is one thing fairly implied in the cherubims of glory.